adjust/ios_sdk/doc/migration.md

 1. The `appDidLaunch` method now expects your App Token instead of your App ID.
    You can find your App Token in your [dashboard].

-2. The Adjust SDK for iOS 3.0.0 uses [ARC][arc].
+2. The adjust SDK for iOS 3.0.0 uses [ARC][arc].
 If you haven't done already, we recommend [transitioning your project to use ARC][transition] as well.
-If you don't want to use ARC, you have to enable ARC for all files of the Adjust SDK.
+If you don't want to use ARC, you have to enable ARC for all files of the adjust SDK.
 Please consult the [README] for details.

 3. Remove all calls to `[+Adjust setLoggingEnabled:]`.
 Logging is now enabled by default and its verbosity can be changed with the new `[Adjust